 "The cold weather dries out the outer layers of your skin making the skin dull and fine lines more prominent," explains Dr. Jaliman.
 If you aren't removing that outer layer of dead cells, your moisturizer won't penetrate your skin as efficiently.
 Just don't go overboard—too much exfoliation can be a bad thing, too.

 Maintain a good daily skin-care regimen.

 Although Dr. Jaliman says you shouldn't make any drastic changes to your skin-care regimen in the winter, she explains the importance of following a great daily routine.
 This includes using the right products.
 She recommends every bride-to-be invest in a good hydrating cleanser, brightening mask, and moisturizer.
 Dr. Jaliman also stresses the importance of using a humidifier, which can add necessary moisture back to dry skin.

 "It's important to stay hydrated, especially in the months leading up to your wedding day, as the cooler temperatures will dry out your skin," Dr. Jaliman says.
-If you're not already drinking at least glasses of H20 a day, start now.
+If you're not already drinking at least eight glasses of H20 a day, start now.
 Not only will drinking enough water help your skin stay hydrated, but Dr. Jaliman also adds that water helps to rid your body of toxins that may negatively impact your health and skin.

 Consult a pro.